What Happens If You Pay Your Car Insurance Late?

 • The lapse is recorded in insurer databases (like CLUE) and will be visible to future insurers

-• If the lapse led to a license suspension or a conviction for driving uninsured, those can appear on your motor vehicle record for up to 5 years in some states
+• If the lapse led to a license suspension or uninsured driving conviction, those can appear on your motor vehicle record for up to 5 years in some states

 How to Avoid Late Car Insurance Payments